 Car Collections and Digital Technology

-A new Table of Contents (see bottom footer) was also activated during April; it links to the revised webpages and topics.
+The Table of Contents (see bottom footer) was revised in 2016; as were improved webpages and topics.
 The original Table of Contents is now the "Archive-Table of Contents"; it can access the old webpages.

-Further Web page updates were made in June, 2016 after visiting three auto museums in Indiana.
+In June 2016, web page updates were updated after visiting three Indiana auto museums.
 Two of these museums are accredited by American Alliance of Museums (AAM) and follow the "National Standards and Best Practices for U.S. Museums".
-June updates reflect "lessons learned" from these visits.
+The updates reflect "lessons learned" from these visits.

 The news/blog section originally on this page has been moved to "CarLibrary.org-News".